stackbit-projects/energetic-mahogany-47a30/content/pages/index.md

     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio
+  -
-  - type: section_grid
+type: section_grid
-    title: What We Do
+    title: What We Do2
     subtitle: An optional subtitle of the section
     col_number: two
     is_numbered: false